NobyDa/Script/README.md

 <details><summary>Difference between QuantumultX versions (Click to view)</summary>

-* AppStore version QX1.0.0 (120) This version is the initial version, JS function is unlimited.
+* AppStore version QX1.0.0 (120): This is the initial version, and JS functionality is unrestricted.

-* AppStore version QX1.0.1 (130) This version adds support V2Ray(protocols), but restricts the keywords of the script VIP type.
+* AppStore version QX1.0.1 (130): This version adds support for V2Ray protocols but restricts certain keywords for VIP-type scripts.

-* AppStore version QX1.0.2 (136) This version adds support HTTP(protocols) and relaxes certain script keyword restrictions, but restricts script remote subscriptions
+* AppStore version QX1.0.2 (136): This version adds support for HTTP protocols and relaxes certain script keyword restrictions but restricts remote script subscriptions.

-* AppStore version QX1.0.3 (155) This version removes the keyword restriction and restores the script remote subscription, however, the remote script needs to comment the device ID before execution.
+* AppStore version QX1.0.3 (155): This version removes keyword restrictions and restores the script remote subscription functionality.
+However, the device ID must be commented out in the remote script before execution.

-* AppStore version QX1.0.4 (164) This version completely restricts remote script subscriptions, meaning that all scripts can only use local paths.
+* AppStore version QX1.0.4 (164): This version completely restricts remote script subscriptions, requiring all scripts to use local paths.

-* AppStore version QX1.0.5 (192) This version adds a timed script task function.
+* AppStore version QX1.0.5 (192): This version introduces a scheduled script task feature.

-* AppStore version QX1.0.6 (212) This version supports modifying HTTP request body, and replaying HTTP request.
+* AppStore version QX1.0.6 (212): This version supports modifying HTTP request body and replaying HTTP requests.

-* AppStore version QX1.0.7 (240) This version supports TLS 1.3 (TLS-based proxy protocol), and Trojan(protocols).
+* AppStore version QX1.0.7 (240): This version supports TLS 1.3 (TLS-based proxy protocol) and Trojan protocols.

 * ...

-* AppStore version QX1.0.10 (313) In this version, script remote subscription has been restored.
+* AppStore version QX1.0.10 (313): This version restores remote script subscriptions.

-QX1.0.3 add device ID, a simple example:
+In QX1.0.3, the device ID feature was added.
+Here’s a simple example:

 ```javascript
 /**